TACACS+ Explained: Protocol, Authentication & When to Use

 • Large IT operations

-It is particularly valuable for compliance because it records configuration changes and command execution.
+Using TACACS+ in these environments is particularly valuable for compliance because it records configuration changes and command execution.

 Limitations of TACACS+